juliocezarcarneiro/credit-risk-classification/README.md

 ## Purpose of the analysis
 The purpose was to develop a machine learning model that can accurately classify loans as either healthy (likely to be repaid) or high-risk (likely to default), enabling the lending company to make more informed decisions about loan approvals.

-## Financial information of the data and prediction
+## Financial information of the data

-* Loan size
+* Loan size: Amount of the loan (in dollars)

-* Interest rate
+* Interest rate: Annual interest rate (%)

-* Borrower income
+* Borrower income: Annual income of borrower (in dollars)

-* Debt-to-income ratio
+* Debt-to-income ratio: Ratio of borrower's debt to income

-* Number of accounts
+* Number of accounts: Number of credit accounts

-* Derogatory marks
+* Derogatory marks: Negative marks on credit report

-* Total debt
+* Total debt: Borrower's total outstanding debt (in dollars)

-We needed to predict the loan status (0 = healthy loan, 1 = high-risk loan) based on these financial features.

-## Basic information about the variables
-The target variable loan_status had the following distribution:

-0    75036 (healthy loans)
-1     2500 (high-risk loans)
-This shows a significant class imbalance with many more healthy loans than high-risk loans.
+* Target Variable (loan_status):
+    * Binary classification label:

+        * 0: Healthy loan (will be repaid) Count: 75,036 (96.8% of dataset)

+        * 1: High-risk loan (likely to default) Count: 2,500 (3.2% of dataset)

 ## Stages of the machine learning process
 1. Data Preparation: